Sub-

 Mr Salinas is Digital Transformation Specialist

-Automation and digitalisation are the two magic words that make the wire harness fit for the future.
-A prerequisite for this is that the stakeholders involved in the value chain work together and share their data in a standardised manner.
-The management shell concept is a promising approach to fulfil this prerequisite.
-However, it cannot simply be attached anywhere, but requires painstakingly detailed work.
-An infinite amount of data has to be collected, semantically described and translated into data models that everyone in the value chain can use.
-Additionally, processes that have so far been manual have to be transformed into machine-compatible procedures.
-One thing is certain: the cable harness will always consist of cables, and it will always have many plugs/connectors.
+Automation and digitization are the two magic words that make the value chain fit for the future.
+One prerequisite for this is that the players involved in the value chain work together, sharing their data in a standardized way.
+The Asset Administration Shell concept is a promising approach to this.
+However, it cannot be grafted on anywhere, but requires painstaking detail work.
+An infinite amount of data must be collected, semantically described, and translated into data models that everyone in the value chain can use.
+And: Processes that have been carried out manually up to now have to be transferred into machine-compatible procedures.
+The only thing that is certain is that the wiring harness will always consist of cables, and it will always have many connectors.

-The production of the wire harness is the core business of the assemblers: The cable harness assembler receives the cable drums.
-Then, machines cut the cables to the appropriate lengths and assemble connecting elements.
+The production of the wiring harness is the core business of the harness makers: The harness maker receives the cable drums, machines cut the cables to the appropriate lengths, and assemble connecting elements.
 In terms of the individual wire, the process runs fully automatically.
-All downstream processes, such as the assembly of the on-board electrical systems, are primarily manual labour – strand by strand.
-However, the production processes of the wire harness comprise much more.
-For example, the preliminary products come from the wire harness suppliers and the component manufacturers.
+All downstream processes are essentially manual, such as the assembly of the wiring harnesses - strand by strand.
+However, the production processes of the wiring harness comprise much more.
+For example, the preliminary products come from the wiring harness suppliers and the component manufacturers.
 The value chain extends from the OEM, who defines the specifications, to the producers of the automation systems and the tools.

-This sub-project involves analysing and defining processes down to the last detail and deriving the data requirements.
+This subproject (SP) involves analysing and defining processes down to the last detail and deriving the data requirements.
 In detail, it involves the following process steps:

 - Providing the engineering data